Sashité for Developers

 }

 Why explicit-only: Position is playable.
-Nothing indicates resignation occurred.
+Nothing in the position indicates resignation occurred.

 Rule-agnostic interpretation: